 I think taking advice is important, and of course learning is incredibly important.
-However, there are also certain situations where you need to listen to your body and your feelings and find your own way in life.

 When trying to achieve something massive in life there will always be a mix of learning and finding your own way.
 In this post I want to talk about the idea of taking on two massive projects at once.
 Maybe you’ve done it yourself before, or are doing it now.
 Whatever the situation I hope it can encourage others, maybe yourself, to consider taking on something new and big in life if you have the appetite for it.

 There are lots of quotes and memes about focusing on one thing at a time.
 The belief is that multi-tasking leads to a detriment of productivity and gives an illusion of competence.
 I totally understand that thinking but am not sure I totally agree it’s correct for all situations.

 I have accidentally ended up with two major projects in my life.
 The first is my finances and getting this blog up and running.
 The second is my working out efforts.
 So far so good on both counts, I feel very encouraged about both things.

 On the surface it probably seems fairly easy to do these two things at once, but as this generic stock image of a woman pointing at a watch demonstrates, there are only so many hours in the day!